EU Commission presents plan to boost carbon market

 In April the price of carbon fell to a record low of 5.99 euros a tonne, far below levels needed to spur low-carbon investment and discourage pollution.

-On Wednesday, the market dropped back below 7 euros, falling around 5 percent from the previous close.
+On Wednesday, the market dropped back below 7 euros, down more than 5 percent on the day.

 To tackle the surplus, the Commission, the EU's executive, has decided on a series of steps, which it hopes can offer a solution in time for the next phase of the ETS, beginning 2013.